sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - software-version (index 13): A textual value representing the specific release or development version of the software component.

 - version-scheme (index 14): An integer or textual value representing the versioning scheme used for the software-version item.
 If an integer value is used it MUST be an index value in the range -256 to 65535.
-Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see section {{iana-private-use}}).
-Integer values in the range 0 to 65535 correspond to registered entries in the IANA "SWID/CoSWID Version Scheme Value" registry (see section {{iana-version-scheme}}.
-If a string value is used it MUST be a private use name as defined in section {{iana-private-use}}.
+Integer values in the range -256 to -1 are reserved for testing and use in closed environments (see Section {{iana-private-use}}).
+Integer values in the range 0 to 65535 correspond to registered entries in the IANA "SWID/CoSWID Version Scheme Value" registry (see Section {{iana-version-scheme}}.
+If a string value is used it MUST be a private use name as defined in Section {{iana-private-use}}.
 String values based on a Version Scheme Name from the IANA "SWID/CoSWID Version Scheme Value" registry MUST NOT be used, as these values are less concise than their index value equivalent.

 - media (index 10): This text value is a hint to the tag consumer to understand what target platform this tag applies to.
 This item represents a